Measuring the success of Universal Free School Meals

 - initial impacts on families and schools.

-Impact on Urban Health have commissioned a mixed methods study from ICF, in partnership with Public Health Nutrition Research, Dr Michael Nelson.
-This evaluation will explore how the policy has been implemented.
+Impact on Urban Health have commissioned a mixed methods study in partnership with Public Health Nutrition Research.
+This evaluation explores how the policy has been implemented as well as the lived experience of children and communities.

-This study will assess the implementation context, policy mechanisms, and barriers and enablers to implementation through:
+This study will assess the implementation context, policy mechanisms, and barriers and enablers to implementation.

-Education Endowment Foundation have commissioned University College London (UCL) to do an impact evaluation.
+The Education Endowment Foundation commissioned University College London (UCL) to do an impact and implementation evaluation.
 This focuses on a range of outcome measures, including:

 - pupil attainment and attendance